fchauvel/sensapp/README.md

  - Add configuration file in the registry

  - Add retry mechanism in the receiver, so it does not fail when the queue is not yet ready!

- - Document the REST endpoints of the receiver

- - Document the REST endpoints of the registry

  - Clean up the parameters of the tester